 The Space Power InfraRed Regulation and Analysis of Lifetime (SPIRRAL) experiment will explore solutions to the thermal challenges experienced by a space solar power beaming system.
 One promising solution is Variable Emissivity Material (VEM), which reduces extreme temperature swings.
-SPIRRAL will be flying several samples of VEMs onboard the International Space Station and is slated to launch in early 2023.
+SPIRRAL will be flying several samples of VEMs onboard the International Space Station and is slated to launch in MID-2023.

 The keystone flight experiment in the SSPIDR project, Arachne, will demonstrate the sandwich tile and its ability to collect solar energy, convert it to RF, and beam it to a rectifying antenna on the ground from low earth orbit.
 A panel of nine sandwich tiles, under development by Northrop Grumman, will be flying on Arachne, which is expected to launch in 2025.

 The Space Power INcremental DepLoyable Experiment (SPINDLE) will explore the deployable structures technology element.
 A space-based solar power transmission system will require large orbiting structures, which calls for a solution for how to stow, deploy, or possibly even build these structures in space.
 SPINDLE is currently undergoing ground demonstrations, which will determine the path forward.